TheEternalLearner/The-Math-Machine/README.md

 - integrate math courses and exercices
     - try to create a spoiler system
 - test how to modify the content (hugo parse function? directly modify .md? etc)
+- use variables to create partial to refactor development/lesson templates

 ##Ressources